mynamesleon/detection/README.md

 - transform
 - willChange
 - animation
+- objectFit
+- objectPosition
 - calc (not technically a CSS property in itself, but still useful to check for)

+#### CSS Unit detection
+These properties are also booleans.
+If true, the property will be added as a lowercase class to the HTML tag.
+- viewportHeight
+- viewportWidth
+- vmin
+- vmax
+- rem

 #### Additional features
 - retina (boolean - true if devicePixelRatio >= 1.5)